Seagate/cloudfuse/README.md

 ## Config file
 - See [this](./sampleFileCacheConfig.yaml) sample config file.
-- See [this](./setup/baseConfig.yaml) config file for a list and description of all possible configurable options in blobfuse2.
+- See [this](./setup/baseConfig.yaml) config file for a list and description of all possible configurable options in cloudfuse.

 ***Please note: do not use quotations `""` for any of the config parameters***